alegw/openzeppelin-docs/docs/docs/using-web3.md

 ### Interacting with web3

-Let’s begin by searching the token balances of your testrpc accounts.
+Let’s begin by searching the token balances of your `ganache-cli` accounts.
 To do so, you will need to access the instance of your deployed contract first:

 ```